SPARC-X/SPARC-X-API/README.md

 <img width="500" alt="image" src="https://github.com/alchem0x2A/sparc-dft-api/assets/6829706/95cb712e-4c77-4b14-8130-4961e3c50278">

-For using the API to interpret SPARC input and output files, it's essential that the "Import" and "JSON API" tests are successful.
-For calculations to be viable, all tests must pass.
+For using the API to parse SPARC input and output files, it's essential that the "Import" and "JSON API" tests are successful.
+For run SPARC calculations, all tests must pass.

 Please refer to the [Setting Up the Environment](#setting-up-the-environment) or guidance on correctly configuring the environment variables.
-This ensures the Python API can locate the SPARC setups.
-If you run into any problems, consult our [Trouble Shooting](doc/troubleshooting.md).
+If you run into further problems, consult our [Trouble Shooting](doc/troubleshooting.md).

 ## Setting up the environment